Post written by Laura

 As we left the valley we arrived in Matanzas, which Julio explained is known as the ‘City of Bridges’ as it has 17 bridges crossing its three rivers.
 Julio drove us to the historic old town and parked for about 20 minutes so we could have a wander around the town square.

 Cuba is famous for cigars, rum and coffee and in the past these were the staple diet of many Cubans.
-Cuba is also famous for its classic cars and we were fortunate to have a ride in one when we visited Havana (a forth coming separate blog post).
+Cuba is also famous for its classic cars and we were fortunate to have a ride in one when we visited Havana.
 Many are incredibly old and in a poor state of repair however some, such as the taxi above, look immaculate.

 Our next stop was to a riverside bar with a small wooden jetty where we clambered onboard a small speed boat.
 Here, Julio turned from jeep driver to speed boat driver and we spent the next 20 minutes speeding up the river alongside the mangroves!

 We returned back to a shot of 7 year old rum and a short cultural show!

 Next up was the Saturno Cave where I had the opportunity to swim in its cool, 22m deep crystal clear water.
 This cave was actually packed with visitors but with a bit of clever positioning, Bridget managed to capture the above photo!

 En-route to lunch, Julio showed us the limestone quarry where we took a bumpy detour down inside it.
 The large stacks in the photo above are rocks which were too hard to be quarried.